Justinwveach/SwiftDDP/README.md

     }

-  // Include any logic that needs to occur when a document is removed on the server override public func documentWasRemoved(collection:String, id:String) {
+  // Include any logic that needs to occur when a document is removed on the server override open func documentWasRemoved(collection:String, id:String) {
     if let index = contacts.indexOf({ contact in return contact._id == id }) {
         contacts[index] = nil
         }